-- Stretching.
-Stretch before and after activities to ease the pull of the Achilles on the heel.
+- Stretch – Stretch before and after activities to ease the pull of the Achilles on the heel.
 Stretching in the morning eases the pain that makes you want to walk on your toes.

-- Add a soft insert, or “heel cup” inside the shoe.
-This cradles the heel and absorbs pressure to help lessen the pain of impact.
+- Add a soft insert, or “heel cup” inside your shoe – This cradles the heel and absorbs pressure to help lessen the pain of impact.

-- Take ibuprofen.
-An hour or so before activity, take ibuprofen as directed for the child’s age.
+- Take ibuprofen – An hour or so before activity, take ibuprofen as directed for your child’s age.
 This can help pain and ease inflammation.
 Stronger medication should not be needed.

-- Ice.
-Applying ice around fifteen minutes after the activity will help ease pain until the body gets used to the new activity.
+- Ice – Applying ice 15 minutes after the activity will help ease pain until the body gets used to the new activity.
 Don’t forget to stretch after the activity as well.

 Stretches to help ease pain with Sever’s disease

-Lie flat on the ground and lift one leg.
+Hamstring stretches – Lie flat on the ground and lift one leg.
 Extend the knee fully with the leg perpendicular to the rest of your body.
-Hold the leg in place for a count of 20, and then stretch the other leg.
-Repeat at least 5 times for each leg.
+Hold the leg in place for a count of 20, then stretch the other leg.
+Repeat at least five times for each leg.